 Penetrants and Penetrating Oils Information

 Penetrants and penetrating oils are low viscosity fluids used to free rusted fasteners or other mechanical parts.
 Most penetrating fluids contain a low viscosity solvent or other volatile vehicle.
 The fluid penetrates the metal's pores and deposits an oil film (typically solvent based) which displaces water and protects the metal from moisture.
-Penetrants and penetrating oils may also function as lubricants, cleaning agents, or corrosion inhibitors.
+Penetrants and penetrating oils may also function as lubricants, cleaning agents,

 The primary function of penetrating oils is to loosen frozen, seized, or corroded fasteners.
 Its low viscosity enables the fluid to mobilize and penetrate into crevices, threads, and even the pores of the material's substrate.
 Most penetrating oils are fluid mixtures with a lubricant and a solvent, which acts to thin out the lubricant and decrease its viscosity.